 Requirements and restrictions for Jackson School of Geosciences

-In addition to submitting a complete application for admission, freshman applicants to the Jackson School of Geosciences should also review the following information regarding special application requirements.
+In addition to submitting a complete application for admission, transfer applicants to the Jackson School of Geosciences should also review the following information regarding special application requirements and admission restrictions.

 Still not certain about your major choice?
 Learn more about the Jackson School of Geosciences.